Kopano-dev/core-tools/kopano-rules/readme.md

 #### create rule
     python kopano-rules.py --user <username> --create <rulename> --conditions* "<conditions>" --actions "<actions>" --exceptions "<exceptions>"*
+\* conditions or exceptions is required or both:w

+Conditions, actions and exceptions layout is > message:variables

 #### Import rule from exchange
 This is tested with the following exchange command